maxtepkeev/python-redmine/docs/resources/time_entry.rst

     :param integer issue_id: (optional).
 Get time entries from the issue with the given id.
     :param integer user_id: (optional).
 Get time entries for the user with the given id.
     :param string spent_on: (optional).
 Date when hours was spent (for Redmine >= 2.3.0).
     :param string from_date: (optional).
-Limit time entries from this date.
+Limit time entries from this date (new in version 0.4.0).
     :param string to_date: (optional).
-Limit time entries until this date.
+Limit time entries until this date (new in version 0.4.0).
     :param string hours: (optional).
 Get only time entries that are =, >=, <= hours.
     :param integer limit: (optional).
 How much resources to return.
     :param integer offset: (optional).
 Starting from what resource to return the other resources.